daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 /var/www/pond/projects
   /project1
+    /production
       /config
       /blue
         /storage - (symlink to the common storage) /green
         /storage - (symlink to the common storage) /current (symlink)
       /metadata
         log
       /storage
         /app
         /framework
           /sessions
+    /staging
+      ...
+    /test1
+      ...

-## Infrastructure status
+## Environment status

-Pond projects should be able to request and show the infrastructure status: what droplets are registered, their status (running or stopped), which environment is current, what is the last deployed build tag, when was the last deployment.
+Pond projects should be able to request and show the server environment status: what droplets are registered, their status (running or stopped), which environment is current, what is the last deployed build tag, when was the last deployment.
 Also, Pond log for every server should be available with clicking a button.

 ## Binding project to an existing server(s)

+Deployed environments must keep enough metadata to simplify the process of binding Pond installations to existing infrastructures.
+Droplets should use tags matching project names.

+* Choose what type of infrastructure we're binding to
-* Select server(s)
+* Select server(s) - this should be semi-automated with tags
 * Choose directory

-## Not-the-first-time deployment

-* There should be an ability to unbind Pond project from a droplet and start the deployment over.
-* Switching to another environment (blue/green) should not be automatic.
-This should be performed from the infrastructure status area, allowing the user to test the new copy before activating it.